Calheta, Madeira (PT)

-Fishing in Madeira is focused on the Portuguese islands located less than 400km to the north of Tenerife (in the Canary Islands).
-The islands consist of Madeira, Porto Santo and Desertas.
-Discovered by Portuguese sailors in 1419, today Madeira is a popular tourist destination known for its wine, flowers, landscapes and its famous fireworks.
+The archipelago of Madeira is situated southwest of Portugal, less than 400km north of Tenerife (Canary Islands).
+The archipelago consists of the Madeira island, Porto Santo and Desertas.
+The area was discovered by Portuguese sailors in 1419, today Madeira is a popular tourist destination known for its wine, flowers, landscapes and its famous fireworks displays.

-Blue Marlin: the blue marlin is one of the most respected and well-known species around the world for its size, strength and struggle.
-Known for performing impressive jumps during combat, the blue marlin can reach a size of 4.3m and weigh more than 1200 pounds (500kg).
-Fishing blue marlin is full of emotion and action, attracting thousands of fishermen from around the world to try their luck at catching a Grander.
+Blue Marlin: Big game fishing in Madeira means targeting Blue Marlin.
+This fish is one of the most respected and well-known species around the world for its size, strength and power.
+Known for performing impressive jumps during the fight, Blue Marlin can reach a size of 4.3m and weigh more than 1200 pounds (500kg).
+Fishing Blue Marlin is full of emotion and action, attracting thousands of fishermen from around the world each year, to try their luck at catching a Grander.
 Many world record-sized Marlins have been caught in the waters of Madeira.

-Fishing in Madeira has earned much fame since the ‘70s, when fishermen began to capture specimens of over 1000 pounds (450 kg).
-Every May, the blue marlin reaches the waters of this archipelago and fishermen go to these islands each season to put their skills to the test.
+Fishing in Madeira has earned itself much fame since the ‘70s when fishermen began to capture specimens of over 1000 pounds (450 kg).
+Every May, the first Blue Marlin reach the waters of this archipelago and fishermen go to these islands each season to put their skills to the test.

-White marlin: The average weight of the white marlin is about 20 to 30 kg and they usually moves in small groups in waters more than 100m deep.
-The white marlin feeds on a wide variety of fish, cephalopods and crustaceans.
-The best time for fishing white marlin in Madeira is between July and November and these summer months can also find species like the short bill spearfish.
+White marlin: The average weight of the White Marlin is about 20 to 30 kg and they usually move in small groups in waters more than 100m deep.
+The White Marlin feeds on a wide variety of fish, cephalopods and crustaceans.
+The best time for fishing White Marlin in Madeira is between July and November and these summer months can also result in catches of species like the short bill Spearfish.

-Dorado: The dolphinfish is highly sought after not only for its meat, but also for its acrobatic leaps and its intense yellow colour.
-In Madeira, the method most used for fishing the dolphinfish is trolling with light equipment – but there are exact sites where you can find this species, through methods such as chumming and spinning.
+Dorado: The Dolphinfish is highly sought after not only for its meat but also for its acrobatic leaps and its intense yellow colour.
+In Madeira, the best way to target Mahi Mahi is trolling with light tackle – and in certain areas you can also catch this predator chumming and spinning.
 Both techniques produce great results.
 Dorado fishing in Madeira is best between June and September (when the marlin is around)

-Wahoo: This predator has teeth like razors and is found around the world in tropical and subtropical waters.
-Sport fishers know the wahoo for its speed and prized meat.
-Wahoo are two and a half meters long and can weigh 83kg.
-Wahoo are mainly caught by trolling with artificial lures.
+Wahoo: This predator has razor sharp teeth and is found around the world in tropical and subtropical waters.
+Wahoo are famous for their impressive speed and prized meat.
+They can be up to two and a half meters long when fully grown and can weigh 83kg.
+Wahoo is mainly caught trolling with artificial lures.

-Autumn and winter: During the winter months when there is not much activity in deep sea fishing, you can have excellent sessions of bottom fishing or jigging in Madeira.
-The wildly irregular and rocky bottoms are an attractive habitat for red snapper, pink dentex, amberjack, grouper, mackerel and other sedentary species.
-From January, fishing in Madeira is characterized by the arrival of the patudos (big eyes tuna) that are usually catch by trolling.
+Autumn and winter: The winter months in the Madeira fishing season are ideal for deep-sea fishing, you can have excellent sessions of bottom fishing or jigging in Madeira.
+The irregular and rocky bottoms are an attractive habitat for Red Snapper, Pink Dentex, Amberjack, Red Grouper, Mackerel and other sedentary species.

-Shopping in Madeira, Eating out, Walking & Hiking, Whale & dolphine spotting safaris, Scuba Diving, Sailing, Beaches & Swimming pools, Surfing, Canyoning.
+Shopping in Madeira, Eating out, Walking & Hiking, Whale & dolphin spotting safaris, Scuba Diving, Sailing, Beaches & Swimming pools, Surfing, Canyoning.

 Enjoy the local food in the hundreds of bars & restaurants in the area.
 Madeira’s nightlife, fine dining, perfect climate and spectacular scenery attracts more and more young travellers to the island.

-For all your Madeira fishing trips, you need a fishing license to fish in fresh water and salt water.
+For all your Madeira fishing trips, you need a fishing license to fish in freshwater and saltwater (also for Madeira beach sea fishing).
 The fishing charters in Madeira normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.